 - Once all the broth has been added, add the chopped fresh herbs and Worchestershire sauce.
 Heat gravy mixture over medium heat to a simmer, stirring often.

-- Place fine wire mesh over a medium sized bowl and strain the gravy.
+- Place a fine mesh sieve or fat separator over a medium-sized bowl, and strain the gravy.

 - Taste the gravy mixture.
 Stir in salt, pepper, and more poultry seasoning, if desired.
 Serve warm.